shakhor-shual/walkman-gitops-example/README.md

 # walkman-gitops-example
-This new example of whole separate gitops-like project for Walkman
+This just test-example for Walkman operations
+Repo consist common infrastructure base-flow  and and tuning-scripts for it in 3-versions (dev/test/prod) which can be managed by Walkman in gitops style